Small Business Guides

 It’s common for small business owners to initially feel cowed into a feeling of subservience when it comes to asking for payment – particularly in dealings with larger organizations.
 But the fact is, they have taken your time and/or your product.
 This means they have a legal and moral duty to pay you according to the agreed terms.

 So don't be meek – be polite but firm.
-Your clients aren’t doing you a favour by paying.
+Your clients aren’t doing you a favor by paying.
 They must pay you, no matter how big or small they are.

 Keep accurate records of your work